 4/28/2017: A citizen complained to the TABC that Lush allegedly substituted one brand of alcohol for another when serving drinks.

 It is somewhat surprising that more complaints of this nature don't surface, since it's technically a violation of the law if a bar uses liquor other than that specified by a customer.
 TABC § 28.081 says it like this:

 The holder of a mixed beverage permit or a private club permit, or the agent, servant or employee of a holder of a mixed beverage permit or private club permit commits an offense if the holder, agent, servant, or employee substitutes one brand of alcoholic beverage for a brand that has been specifically requested by a consumer, unless the consumer is notified and consents to the substitution.

 This comes up occasionally when a bar patron wants upper-shelf liquor and the bar tries to substitute something cheaper for the same price.
 We can't be certain that's what happened in this instance--the complaint doesn't tell the exact circumstances--but that's one of the more common reasons this section of the TABC is invoked.

 TABC officers conducted a Marketing Practices investigation about the complaint, but wasn't able to find evidence of substitutions taking place.
-Without seeing it happen themselves, they were unable to take any dispositive action against Lush.
+As a result, they were unable to take any civil or criminal action against Lush.
 The complaint was closed without further steps on 5/15/2017.

 1/31/2017: A San Antonio citizen contacted the TABC to alert them of possible violations.
 According to the complaint report, Lush allegedly sold or served alcohol to a minor.
 In addition, the complaint alleges the bar sold or served alcohol to an intoxicated person.